hanfeyyaps/write-like-a-buero/README.md

 Australian English Adherence: Ensures all transformations and explanations use Australian English spelling, grammar, and phrasing.

-RAG-Grounded Responses: Utilizes Retrieval Augmented Generation (RAG) to ensure the AI's advice is directly informed by the Australian Style Manual's content, reducing hallucinations and increasing accuracy.
+RAG-Grounded Responses: Utilizes Retrieval Augmented Generation (RAG) to ensure the AI's advice is directly informed by the Australian Government Style Manual's content, reducing hallucinations and increasing accuracy.

 **Technologies Used**